mprevot/ReviewNdepend/README.md

 c# is amazing.
 [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/introduction-to-linq-queries) is amazing.
 [CQLINQ](https://www.ndepend.com/default-rules/webframe.html) is amazing.

 c# is an amazing language to read, write and craft, for the sake of the language, but also thanks to the ecosystem: IDEs, libraries, [SO](https://stackoverflow.com/questions/tagged/c%23) (stack overflow), support, the compiler [Roslyn](https://github.com/dotnet/roslyn) being open source. c# is amazing.
-LINQ is amazing: we write queries on program objets.
+LINQ is ~~amazing~~ powerful: we write queries on program objects.
 The core of Ndepend is to do LINQ our code (rules) and to have a GUI over that to present the results, which can be instantaneous as well as dynamic, ie, how those metrics evolve in time, as trends as we code.

 Ndepend is totally transparent about the requests (rules, quality gates and issues), which can be modified according to our needs and tastes, which are explained: Ndepend provides **description** of the rule and **how to fix**.